 3) Salon placement.
 On completion of you interview, you will need to secure yourself a salon placement, this gives you the chance to explore all of the different types of salons there and choose which one best suits you.
 A two week trial period will then be carried out in your chosen salon to ensure this is the right decision for both yourself and the salon.

 4) Induction.
 An induction day will be arranged for you after your successful salon trial period.
 The induction will include the final bits of paperwork, a run down of the units you will be studying throughout the course (including cutting, colouring, plaiting, twisting, perming ect) and you will meet your Tutor for the first time.
-All apprentices are paid the National Apprenticeship Wage, which is currently £3.50 per hour, increasing to £3.70 per hour from 1st April 2018.
+All apprentices are paid the National Apprenticeship Wage, which is currently £3.70 per hour.
 A BL Hairdressing Training Learner:

 - Is aware of changing fashions and has an individual style